"Kageyama’s mad at me."

 “Tsukishima told me you’re mad at Yamaguchi,” Hinata said to Kageyama.

 They were in the Potions classroom, making up the afternoon’s assignment gone wrong.
-Kageyama didn’t answer, trying to keep track of how many clockwise stirs he needs.
+Kageyama didn’t answer, trying to keep track of how many clockwise stirs he needed.
 If he fucked this potion up again, he’d have to miss Quidditch tomorrow to fix it.
 And he wasn’t about to do that.

 “You’re never mad at Yamaguchi,” Hinata continued, abandoning his cauldron so he could bother Kageyama at his station.
 “So what happened?”